 I know this seems archaic in the land of prevalent text messaging and social non-stop social media updates, but it would be a welcome breath of fresh air if the people you know actually heard your voice.
-Make a short list of people you’d like to call and actually do it.
+Make a shortlist of people you’d like to call and actually do it.
 It may seem weird, but we actually have a landline and home phone as part of our cable bundle.
 Here are six reasons you’ll regret NOT having a home telephone.

 Make a donation

 Countless non-profits would love the benefit of your donation.
-Make a donation to fund a project in East Africa, Nepal, Armenia, Haiti or anywhere Heifer International is working.
-Or choose something from the Heifer International gift catalogue to support the purchase of livestock, crafts, and basic needs like irrigation systems.
+Make a donation to fund a project in East Africa, Nepal, Armenia, Haiti, or anywhere Heifer International is working.
+Or choose something from the Heifer International gift catalog to support the purchase of livestock, crafts, and basic needs like irrigation systems.
 Gift values range from $10 or $5,000 where you can support part of a project or an entire project.

 NEST is a non-profit that trains and supports artisans in developing countries and in the U.S. It also matches those artisans with major brands for opportunities to expand.
-NEST also provides microloans for artisans around the world thanks to donations ranging from $25 to $5,000.
+NEST also provides micro-loans for artisans around the world thanks to donations ranging from $25 to $5,000.
 Make a donation in dad’s honor and feel confident that it’s supporting creatives.